 If you only suffer from mild ametropia, which is expressed in the refractive power of the eye, (+/- … diopter) then the diopter compensation of the eyepieces may be sufficient to compensate for poor eyesight and enable observation without glasses.

-Many high-quality binoculars are equipped with eyecups suitable for glasses or generous diopter compensation.
+Many high-quality binoculars are fitted with retractable eyecups or generous diopter compensation.
 There are many instruments that are specially designed for the needs of glasses wearers.

 - A diopter compensation of +/- 2-3 is standard

 - Premium Instrument may have up to +/- 8 diopter compensation

 Optical Design – Porro and Roof Prism Designs

 Handheld binoculars are manufactured in two different designs:

 Porro and Roof Prism designs.